kevhandel/capstone_II/README.md

 ==> Generate other periodic functions and attempt multi-class classification in both the time and frequency domains.

-==> Expand the scope to study representations of data in two dimensions, such as images.
+==> Expand the scope to study representations of data in two dimensions, such optical data from images and lenses.
 <p>&nbsp;

 ### Many Thanks to...